Featured Video: Strawberry Pancake with Strawberry Sauce

 - 1 tsp vanilla extract

-- 1/2 teaspoon Sweetleaf – stevia sweetener (or 3 tablespoons granulated white sugar)
+- 1/2 tsp Sweetleaf – stevia sweetener (or 3 tbsp granulated white sugar)

 - butter and syrup (sugar free syrup for low carb option)